aaronsaray/aaronsaray.com/_posts/2009-02-04-please-use-public-accessors-in-your-object-oriented-programming.markdown

       . ' and has ' . $book->getPageCount() . ' pages';
 ```

-So, the point is - use good OO habbit by using public accessors!
+So, the point is - use good OO habit by using public accessors!